Taxi group wins right to join Uber's London licence appeal case

 By Costas Pitas

-LONDON, Feb 27 (Reuters) - A taxi trade association will be able to participate in Uber's appeal against the loss of its operating licence in the British capital city set to be heard in full on July 6, a British judge decided on Thursday.
+LONDON, Feb 27 (Reuters) - A taxi association will be able to participate in Uber's appeal against the loss of its operating licence in the British capital city set to be heard in full from July 6, a British judge decided on Thursday.

-The Licensed Taxi Drivers' Association will be an interested party in the case, giving it access to documents and meaning they could make submissions.
+The Licensed Taxi Drivers' Association will be an interested party in the case, giving it access to documents and meaning it could make submissions, Chief Magistrate of England and Wales Emma Arbuthnot ruled.

-Transport for London in November refused a renewal request from the Silicon Valley-based company to keep operating in one of its most important markets, citing safety failures, whilst Uber says it has changed its business model.
+Transport for London (TfL) in November refused a renewal request from the Silicon Valley-based company to keep operating in one of its most important markets, citing safety failures.

+Uber says it has made a number of changes to the way it operates to enhance safety, combat discrimination and abuse and boost the rights of drivers.

-The firm's roughly 45,000 drivers in London can continue to take rides until the appeals process is exhausted, which could last months or years.
+The firm's roughly 45,000 drivers in London can continue to take rides until the appeals process is exhausted, which may last months or years.

+In London, black cab drivers who see Uber as a threat to their livelihoods have blocked streets in protest, arguing that they are being unfairly undercut by an inferior service.

+Uber and TfL have been engaged in a long-running battle since TfL rejected a renewal request in 2017, citing shortcomings in the firm’s approach to reporting serious criminal offences and driver background checks.

 ((Elizabeth.Howcroft@thomsonreuters.com; +44 02075421662;))